 Family-Based U.S. Immigration

 U.S. immigration law allows U.S. citizens and Lawful Permanent Residents to petition for green cards for certain family members (and in some cases, future family members such as fiance(e)s).
 The citizenship and immigration status of the petitioner and the citizenship and family relationship of the beneficiary dictates the process and waiting period to obtain U.S. lawful permanent residency.
-Below is an outline of some of these family relationships.
+This outline, provided by Seattle immigration attorney Brandon Gillin of Gillin Law Group, highlights the different family relationships available for immigration petitions.

 Immediate Relatives of U.S. Citizens